THE DREAMER PROJECT

 THE DESIGN INQUIRY

-The Dreamer Project begins with a testable premise: when ordinary people live from oneness, presence, and generosity, something shifts.
+The Dreamer Project begins with a testable premise: when ordinary people stop treating the world as primary and test perception from a mind-first stance, something shifts.

 Resilience grows,